 Psychoeducation aims to teach persons with substance use disorders and their families to understand better how substance use affects the family and how the family impacts substance use.

 Relationship counselling focuses on strained relationships between family members and can include parent-child, spouse-spouse, or significant other-significant other relationships within the family system.

-Leone Centre experienced Family Therapists offer therapy in London and online.
+Leone Centre experienced Family Therapists offer therapy in London and through Online Counselling.

 Our therapists remain neutral – we don’t take sides.
-We help by identifying and assessing behavioural patterns within the family and through encouraging fair, balanced communication between family members.
+We help by identifying and assessing behavioural patterns within the family and by encouraging fair, balanced communication between family members.

 - Family Therapy Techniques by Dara Gasior, PsyD

-- Family Interventions: Basic Principles and Techniques by Mathew Varghese, Vivek Kirpekar and Santosh Loganathan
+- Family Interventions: Basic Priciples and Techniques by Mathew Varghese, Vivek Kirpekar and Santosh Loganathan

 - An Introduction to Family Therapy by Rudi Dallos & Ros Draper